Non-compete Attorneys in Atlanta, GA Represent Businesses and Employees

 Reliable Attorneys Provide Guidance for Employees Before Signing a Non-compete

 For many employees, the offer of a position can be exciting.
 You might be tempted to accept whatever the company offers.
 But leaping to sign an employment contract could lead to regret, especially if you are saddled with overly restrictive covenants.
 Georgia’s Restrictive Covenants Act allows for certain post-employment restrictions for employees who:

 - Solicit customers or prospective customers “customarily and regularly”

 - Engage in sales of products or services

 - Are executive employees

 - Are key employees or professionals

 Before signing any employment contract, you should seek reliable advice from a knowledgeable employment lawyer.
 Our attorneys perform thorough contract reviews so you are fully informed about the terms of the agreement and precisely what they could mean for your future.

 Our law firm manages a wide range of employment contract disputes for companies and employees.
 We are ready to assert your rights if a controversy arises with your non-compete.

-DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC in Atlanta provides cogent advice and counsel to Georgia employers and employees regarding noncompete agreements.
-Call us at 470-443-0524 or contact us online to arrange a consultation.
+DeLong, Caldwell, Bridgers, Fitzpatrick & Benjamin, LLC in Atlanta provides cogent advice and counsel to Georgia employers and employees regarding noncompete agreements.
+Call us at or contact us online to arrange a consultation.
 Our Atlanta office is ADA accessible.